-- Delete Unused Plugins: In lots of cases, web owners install their plugins to try them out, deactivate them and leave them there inactive.
+- Remove Unused Plugins: In lots of cases, web owners install their plugins to try them out, deactivate them and leave them there inactive.
 That makes the webpage unprotected and prone to hacker attacks.
-When you spot an inactive plugin, delete it immediately!
-You should also delete any plugins that are active but, they’re not put in use at all.
+When you spot a plugin that you don’t use anymore, delete it immediately!

 - Keep Your Theme Updated: Fresh updates and bug fixes are constantly released for WordPress themes that need to be implemented to reduce the risk of security threats.
 Also, you need to always make sure that your WP theme is compatible with the latest WP version.

 - Install Licensed Plugins/Themes: Those “free” plugins and themes come with a price – giving hackers the opportunity to explore “open doors” and use your website for criminal reasons.
 You should never trust developers if they stole a script, plugin or resource and placed that on torrent for everyone.
-If you want to use only original and licensed versions of themes and plugins, your best bet is to use WordPress.org or the official pages of the company that developed that theme/plugin.
-Original versions can be found on Envato and other related marketplaces.
+Use only original and licensed versions.

 - Use a Strong Admin Password: Hackers know how most people that use passwords think – they use something easier because they tend to forget complex passwords.
-As a WP admin, using an easy password like “12345678” means that your WordPress page is already doomed for hacking by brute-forcing your login page.
+Having a password such as “12345678” is just a permission for hackers to perform brute-forcing attacks on your login page.

-- Allow Two-Factor Authentication: When you log in WP, besides the regular password, you can allow the opportunity for a time-based token that needs to be entered from the user.
-Because of the fact that this token expires in a minute, even if a hacker or someone that knows your password will not be able to completely log in without entering the required token.
+- Allow Two-Factor Authentication: In addition to the admin password, you can also use two-factor authentication through a time-based token that needs to be entered from the user.
+Because of the fact that this token expires in a minute, even if the user has the password, he/she will not be able to enter your site without the token.

-- Verify File Permissions: The WordPress core and PHP both use permissions that are applicable to folders and files.
+- Verify File Permissions: The WordPress core and PHP utilize permissions that apply to folders and files.
 For your WP page to work properly, the web server needs to write these files accurately.
-You shouldn’t allow any access to the public Internet to write these files.
-As a rule of thumb, you should set your permissions as 644 for your files, 755 for folders, and your wp-config.php file should have a 400 permission.
+As a general rule, set the permissions as 644 for files, 755 for folders, and 400 for the wp-config.php file.

-- Use Firewall Plugin: A Firewall or Web Application Firewall (WAF) acts as a protection from the incoming web traffic.
-It monitors your web traffic and blocks the security threats away from your WordPress website.
-Besides improving security, a firewall plugin can improve your website speed as well.
+- Use Firewall Plugin: A Web Application Firewall (WAF) represents a shield for your site from an incoming web traffic.
+It oversees your web traffic and blocks the potential security threats for your WordPress website.
+In addition to improving security, a firewall can also speed up your site.

 The more of the security measurements above are implemented in your page, the better.
 Rather be safe and worry about traffic later than not being safe at all and not being able to serve a big surge of traffic.